hdShang/arxiv-daily/docs/cs-LG/2025-08-13/papers/250809510v1-enhancing-memory-recall-in-llms-with-gauss-tin-a-hybrid-instructiona.md

 ---
 layout: default
-title: Enhancing Memory Recall in LLMs with Gauss-Tin: A Hybrid Instructional and Gaussian Replay Approach
+title: "Enhancing Memory Recall in LLMs with Gauss-Tin: A Hybrid Instructional and Gaussian Replay Approach"
 ---

 # Enhancing Memory Recall in LLMs with Gauss-Tin: A Hybrid Instructional and Gaussian Replay Approach